 \section{Basic fields and extended Liu procedure}

-Let us consider a non-reacting binary mixture of third grade fluids and choose the fundamental fields to describe the mixture as a whole: the mass density $\rho(t,x_j)$ of the mixture, the concentration $c(t,x_j)$ of one constituent \cite{GurVar,LiuMul}, the barycentric velocity $\mathbf{v}(t,x_j)\equiv(v_1,v_2,v_3)$, and the specific internal energy $\varepsilon(t,x_j)$ of the mixture.
-As usual in the study of mixtures, mass density of the whole mixture and the concentration of one constituent are given by
+Let us consider a non-reacting binary mixture of third grade fluids, and choose the fundamental fields to describe the mixture as a whole: the mass density $\rho(t,x_j)$ of the mixture, the concentration $c(t,x_j)$ of one constituent \cite{GurVar,LiuMul}, the barycentric velocity $\mathbf{v}(t,x_j)\equiv(v_1,v_2,v_3)$, and the specific internal energy $\varepsilon(t,x_j)$ of the mixture.
+The mass density of the whole mixture and the concentration of one constituent are given by

 where the superscript ${}^{(a)}$ ($a=1,2$) labels the two components.

 Therefore, in the absence of external forces and heat sources, we are led to consider the following governing equations for our mixture, in components: